Skip to product information

 View full details

-Elastoplast Fabric Extra Flexible Plasters for Wound Protection
+Elastoplast Fabric Plasters for Wounds

-How Fabric Construction Supports Wound Healing
+Why Fabric Construction Matters for Wound Healing

 This product is a medicine.
 Speak to your doctor or pharmacist before using if you have an underlying medical condition or are taking other medicines.